 Aside from mandatory regulatory requirements, businesses can benefit from standards and guidelines like ISO 27001, NIST Cybersecurity Framework (CSF), and SOC 2 Trust Security Criteria (TSC).
 These frameworks reference best practices and standards that can help organisations develop a robust cybersecurity strategy.
 By adopting these guidelines and complying with regulatory requirements, organisations can take a comprehensive and practical approach to building cybersecurity capabilities.

-Addressing the ever-evolving cyber threat landscape and to bolster organisations’ security posture, some key updates include:
+Addressing the ever-evolving cyber threat landscape and bolstering organisations’ security posture, some key updates include:

 Increased focus on robust cloud security:

-As cloud technology takes the centre stage of digital transformation, ensuring robust cloud security is paramount for business.
+As cloud technology takes the centre stage of digital transformation, ensuring cloud security is paramount for business.
 Organisations need to manage the unique risks associated with cloud computing and protect critical data assets in the cloud environment.
-This includes guidance on conducting risk assessments for cloud service providers, implementing robust access controls, and ensuring data protection in the cloud.
+This includes guidance on conducting cloud security assessments for service providers, implementing robust access controls, and ensuring data protection in the cloud.

 Greater emphasis on comprehensive third-party risk management:

-Learning from cyber incidents like the Kaseya supply chain attacks, regulators and international bodies recognises the importance of managing risks associated with third-party service providers through a comprehensive approach.
-By conducting thorough assessments, organisations will need to identify the relevant third-party risks to their systems and data.
+Learning from cyber incidents like the Kaseya supply chain attacks, regulators and international bodies recognise the importance of managing risks associated with third-party service providers through a comprehensive approach.
+When conducting cloud security assessments, organisations will need to identify the relevant third-party risks to their systems and data.
 This includes performing thorough due diligence, monitoring the security posture of third parties, and establishing clear contractual terms and conditions to address security requirements.

 Improved incident response and recovery capabilities: